 Russia's Chief of the General Staff Nikolai Makarov said he is already awash with Kalashnikovs but needs a more modern gun, which is still on the drawing board at the brand's Izhevsk plant in central Russia.

 The AK is good kit.
 It works under military conditions, which means mud, snow, dust, rough usage.
 A better sight makes lots of sense.
-Mikhail Kalashnikov [ one of 19 children ] is a decent man who have preferred to invent a lawn mower.
+Mikhail Kalashnikov [ one of 19 children ] is a decent man who would have preferred to invent a lawn mower.

 Merkel Helps Israel Strengthen Their Nuclear Forces While Jews Whine About Iran's Non-Existent Bomb [ 23 March 2012 ]